 - Winner of multiple Avvo Clients’ Choice awards.

-But while awards are nice, Mr. Weisberg’s number one priority is creating a strong defense for his clients and making sure that they are happy with the representation he provides.
-That is why he always strives to keep clients aware of every aspect of their case, explaining the overall process, their options, and potential outcomes that they can expect.
+But while awards are nice, Mr. Weisberg’s number one priority is creating a strong defense for his clients and making them happy with the representation he provides.
+That is why he always strives to keep clients aware of every aspect of their case, explaining the overall process, their options, and the potential outcomes they can expect.